JuanParker1/Spotipy/README.md

 # Spotify

+A program that uses the Spotify API.

+1. Finds every album saved by the user that has been scored by music critic Anthony Fantano, displays every score, the average, and how many albums have each score.
-A program using the Spotify API; currently shows the user's currently playing track and sorts their saved albums.
+2. Shows the user's currently playing track.

-End goal is to show the review score by music critic Anthony Fantano for each album the user has saved.
+3. Shows the user's top artists
+4. Shows the user's top tracks